squaresLab/MultiEdit_Experiments/AssertExperiment/genprog4java/README.md

 `-ea -Dlog4j.configuration=file:${workspace_loc:GenProg4Java}/src/log4j.properties`

-I also set the working directory to be the base directory for the patch I'm trying to repair.
+I also set the working directory to be the base directory for the project I'm trying to repair.
 Thus, for the Hello, World! example, the Working Directory is set as: